leonardo-tx/Byces.Calculator/README.md

 ## Building your own functions and variables

-Currently the classes you can inherit are: FunctionItem, NumberItem and BooleanItem
+Currently, the classes you can inherit are: FunctionItem, NumberItem and BooleanItem

 Remember that you need to provide the assembly where the custom functions and variables are located

-Obs: Currently the library does not support ServiceProvider to construct functions and variables, I don't know when I will implement it, if you want, feel free to send a pull request!
+The library currently supports ServiceProvider to construct functions and variables, you can use transient and singleton services.

+Obs: It is worth remembering that the created instances (Variables, Functions and Operators) are created only once per calculator.

 ### Example